kawaii5/izbicki.me/blog/Conversions.md

 </table>

 ##Conclusion
 I think that converting in Haskell is cleaner as it has a built-in function.
 C++ does not have a clear encoding variable for unicode, but Haskell takes care of each type of encoding type.
 Instead, C++ uses a template.
 However, conversions can be advantageous in a template because then it can convert between string types easily.
+The C++ functions are based on the same format, using "`wstring_convert`..."